K S Lane has been an avid reader and writer her entire life and is passionate about helping others to improve their own written skills.

 - Precipice: The literal meaning of this word is the edge of a cliff, but it can be used metaphorically to suggest that you’re on the verge of some dangerous action or decision.
 For example, "Don’t test me today, Martha.
 My kids have driven me to the precipice of insanity."

 - Pleonasm: Pleonasm refers to the use of more words than is necessary to convey one meaning.
 In other words, when someone is being redundant.
-For example, "Henry, saying that your yacht is gorgeous, beautiful, marvellous, wonderful and perfect is pleonastic."
+For example, "Henry, saying that your yacht is gorgeous, beautiful, marvellous, wonderful, fantastic and perfect is pleonastic."

 - Tenacious: A tenacious person has tenacity, which is the ability to be persistent and stubborn.
 For example, "I suppose I can at least admire your tenacity when it comes to talking about your yacht."